 Still, you did not hear back from them!

-However, as a corporate job opening gets 250 job applications, these seemingly unharmful mistakes can lead to complete disqualification from the job application process.
+However, a corporate job opening gets 250 job applications, these seemingly unharmful mistakes can lead to complete disqualification from the job application process.

 In this article, we will tell you

-- What is an enclosure in a cover letter?
+- What are enclosures in a letter?

 - Examples of cover letter enclosure?